 We met with Bret Carpenter at the Foundry who described to us the role of supporting and training entrepreneurs to become more effective in their business.
 Bret is a passionate and experienced mentor and his excitement for innovation is obvious.

 Alternatively, OSU offers a 4-week program dedicated to understanding things like your target market and the business model canvas.
-Their Accelerator program might have exactly what you are looking for.
+Their Accelerator program might have exactly what you are looking for if you’re willing to trade expertise for equity.

 Where to get funding